jasminb/jsonapi-converter/README.md

 #### jsonapi-converter
-JSONAPI-Converter is a simple library that provides consumption of JSON API spec APIs.
+JSONAPI-Converter is a library that provides means for integrating with services using JSON API specification.

-For information on JSON API spec please see: http://jsonapi.org/format/
+For information on JSON API specification please see: http://jsonapi.org/format/

-Besides providing support for request/response parsing, library provides a simple retrofit plugin.
+Besides providing support for request/response parsing, library provides a retrofit plugin.

-Library is using Jackson library (https://github.com/FasterXML/jackson-databind) for actual data parsing.
+Library is using Jackson (https://github.com/FasterXML/jackson-databind) for JSON data parsing.

 ##### Example usage

-Define simple POJO, please pay attention to defined annotations:
+Define simple POJO, please pay attention to added annotations:

 ```
 @Type(name = "user")